 Day 2: Lecture on early medieval monasteries and medieval cathedrals and abbeys, followed by a visit to the early ecclesiastical site and the cathedral at Annaghdown, the Augustinian priory at Cong and the Franciscan friary of Ross Errilly

 Day 3: Visit to Athenry to explore the medieval castle and the town walls, followed by a visit to the medieval city of Galway to explore the town walls, medieval church, museum and late medieval streetscape.

 Day 4: Visit to the Burren in Co Clare to examine and survey some simple medieval churches, followed by a visit to the Cistercian abbey at Corcomroe

 Day 5: Visit to County Roscommon to see the Dominican priory and the thirteenth-century royal castle at Roscommon and the deserted medieval town and castle at Rindoon

 Day 6: Visit to County Clare to see Bunratty Castle, Ennis Friary and the Anglo-Norman castle and Franciscan friary at Quin.

 Day 7: Visit to Portumna Castle, Pallas Castle and Lackeen Castle to explore the transition from late medieval castles to post-medieval, Renaissance style great houses.

-Day 8: Three-day trip to Munster and south Leinster - visit the Rock of Cashel, Hore Abbey, Athassel Priory, Knockgraffon Motte and Cahir, staying overnight in Cashel.
+Day 8: Three-day trip to Munster and south Leinster - visit Athassel Priory, Holycross Abbey, the Rock of Cashel, Hore Abbey and Knockgraffon Motte, staying overnight in Cahir.